luquelab/Athena/docs/organization/roles.md

 # Media specialist
-Lab memmber providing support in the dissemination of information from the lab.
+Lab member providing support in the dissemination of information from the lab.

 Primary: **Caitlin Bartels** /  Secondary: **Aurora Vogel**